Thinking about buying a keyboard for your child? Read on for the top 5 digital pianos available for under $1,000!

 #5 Roland FP-30

 Another portable instrument.
-Not ideal - but will carry you through a couple of years if placed properly on a stand.
+Not ideal - but will carry you through a couple of years if placed properly.
 I personally love the sound and feel of Roland pianos.
 They are also easy to connect to ipads.
 Around $699.
+I personally recommend also buying the kit that is "furniture" style.
+It's sturdy, and looks alot better than the X-stand.
+The X-stand was very frustrating for the little kids in my studio.

 There you have it!
 Five options to get your little ones' fingers moving on the keys.
 If you have any questions about acoustic pianos, or digital pianos over $1,000 - contact me.
 I would be glad to help point you in a direction that is budget-friendly, yet helpful to your kiddo!